Nancy Grace Vows to "Find the Truth" in Bone-Chilling Injustice With Nancy Grace Season 2 Trailer - E! Online

 Nancy Grace is back fighting the good fight.

-In this exclusive trailer for season two of Oxygen's Injustice With Nancy Grace, the famed legal commentator once again takes a deep dive into riveting cases, many of which involve bungled investigations, suppressed evidence and more.
+In this exclusive trailer for season two of Oxygen's Injustice With Nancy Grace, the famed legal commentator once again takes a deep dive into riveting cases (including Vanessa Guillén, Lori Vallow, Jennifer Dulos and more), many of which involve bungled investigations, suppressed evidence and more.

 In the just released footage, Nancy starts out, "After decades prosecuting and covering crimes, I've seen countless innocent lives destroyed."